thecowboy/apollo/docs/source/intro.rst

 ============

-Apollo is an isometric HTML5 multiplayer game engine implemented with Python_ on the server side using Tornado_, ZeroMQ_ and MongoDB_, and on the client side with the excellent Dojo_ framework.
+Apollo is an isometric HTML5 multiplayer game engine implemented with Python_ on the server side using Tornado_, RabbitMQ_ and MongoDB_, and on the client side with the excellent Dojo_ framework.

 Server